giuper/Blockchain24/05-AtomicGroups/README.md

 In [folder](./StepByStep) the steps needed to submit a group are implemented in independent scripts.

-    1. In the [first step of A1](./StepByStep/Step1-A1.py) Account1 creates a payment transaction for 10 Algo to Account 2.
+    1. In the [first step of A1](./StepByStep/Step1-A1.py) Account1 creates a payment transaction for 10 Algo to Account2.
-    2. In the [first step of A2](./StepByStep/Step1-A2.py) Account2 creates an asset transfer transaction for 4 coints to Account1.
+    2. In the [first step of A2](./StepByStep/Step1-A2.py) Account2 creates an asset transfer transaction for 4 coints to Account1 and sends the transaction to Account1.
+    3. In the second step, Account1 computes the group id of the two transactions computed by the previous two steps, adds to its transactions and signs it.
+The group id is sent to Account2.
+    4. In the third step Account2 adds the group id to its transaction, signs it and sends to Account1
-    ,3.
-In the second step, Account1
+    5. In the fourth step Account1 submits the two signed transactions.